 The purpose of life insurance is fairly straightforward: to provide a financial safety net for your loved ones after you die.
 While it’s important to buy the right amount of coverage, it’s also vital for your beneficiaries to understand the money they are entitled to and how they may want to go about using it.
 Here’s a closer look at the death benefit.

 A death benefit is a payment beneficiaries receive when the life insurance policy owner passes away.
-When consumers buy a life insurance policy, they predetermine the individuals they want to receive the death benefit upon their passing.
-Essentially, the death benefit provides financial support for dependents who rely on the policyholder’s income.
+When someone buys a life insurance policy, they designate which individuals or entities they want to receive the death benefit upon their passing.
+Essentially, the death benefit can provides financial support for beneficiaries.

-In the event that no beneficiaries are still alive or a beneficiary was not named, the death benefit will go to the estate of the insured.
+In the event that no beneficiaries are still alive or no beneficiary is named, the death benefit will go to the estate of the policyholder.

-Typically, when the policyholder passes away life insurance policies pay a death benefit in the amount of the face amount indicated on the policy.
+Typically, when a policyholder passes away, life insurance policies pay a death benefit in the face amount indicated on the policy.
 A permanent life insurance policy’s face amount can decrease or increase due to several different circumstances.